practicalli/clojure/docs/coding-challenges/exercism/index.md

 exercism submit /path/to/src-file
 ```

+## REPL Workflow

+Use a REPL workflow to get instant feedback on code written to make the unit test assersions pass.

+=== "Terminal UI"
+    Start a REPL via a Terminal UI in the root of the Exercism project

+    ```shell
+    clojure -M:repl/rebel
+    ```

+    Open the project in a [:fontawesome-solid-book-open: Clojure aware editor](/clojure/clojure-editors/) and connect to the REPL process.

+=== "Editor connected REPL"

+    Open the project in a [:fontawesome-solid-book-open: Clojure aware editor](/clojure/clojure-editors/) and start a Clojure REPL, e.g. jack-in

+REPL experiments are typically written within a `comment` function, referred to a a Rich Comment.
+This separates experimental code from finished designs.

+!!!
+HINT "Disable Linter rules"
+    Disable Linter rules within the `comment` expression that are not useful for REPL experiments.

+    It is common to have several implmentations of a function with the same name, so `:redefined-var` is disabled.

+    Functions defined in the REPL experments are not ment to be used publicly (until they are copied/moved out of the comment form), so `:clojure-lsp/unused-public-var` lint rule is disabled
+    ```clojure
+    #_{:clj-kondo/ignore [:redefined-var :clojure-lsp/unused-public-var]}
+    (comment
+      ,,,
+    )
+    ```

 ## Support

 Mentors on the Exercism website will provide a review of your submissions and you can switch between mentor and practice modes as you prefer.